Gremlins 2: The New Batch: Plot

-Murray Futterman, Billy's neighbor from Kingston Falls who is visiting New York City with his wife Sheila, is attacked by a bat-like mutated gremlin immunized to sunlight by the intelligent one with a sunscreen-like formula.
-After petrifying it with cement, Futterman realizes that he has proved his sanity and has to help; when Clamp exits the building using his secret route, Futterman uses it to sneak inside to aid Billy.
+Murray Futterman, Billy's neighbor from Kingston Falls who is visiting the city with his wife, Sheila, is attacked by a bat-like mutated gremlin immunized to sunlight by the intelligent one with a sunscreen-like formula.
+After petrifying it with cement, Futterman realizes he has proved his sanity and must help; when Clamp exits the building via his secret route, Futterman follows to sneak inside and aid Billy.
 Chief of security Frank Forster teams up with Billy, but the enamored female gremlin, nicknamed Greta, chases the former off.
-Kate and Marla are attacked by Mohawk, now mutated into a centaur-like spider hybrid after drinking another serum, but Gizmo saves them by killing him using a makeshift arrow topped with an ignited bottle of white-out.
+Kate and Marla are attacked by Mohawk, now mutated into a centaur-like spider hybrid after drinking another serum, but Gizmo saves them by killing him using a makeshift arrow topped with an ignited bottle of correction fluid.

-When the plan to stop the gremlins is foiled due to the sudden occurrence of a thunderstorm, Billy instead directs Futterman to spray the gremlins with a fire hose, then releases the electrical one to melt them all.
-Clamp soon charges in with the authorities and press, only to discover that the threat has been neutralized; thrilled by the outcome, he promotes Billy, Kate, Fred and Marla and hires Katsuji as a cameraman as the former two return home with Gizmo.
-Forster calls Clamp to notify him that he is trapped on the highest floor of the building, where Greta, the sole gremlin survivor, corners and entices him to marry her.
+When the plan to stop the gremlins is foiled due to the sudden occurrence of a storm, Billy instead directs Futterman to spray the gremlins with a fire hose, then releases the electrical one to melt them all.
+Clamp soon charges in with the authorities and press, only to discover that the threat has been neutralized; thrilled by the outcome, he promotes Billy, Kate, Fred and Marla and hires Katsuji as a camera operator as the former two return home with Gizmo.
+Forster contacts Clamp to notify him that he is trapped on the building's highest floor, where Greta, the sole gremlin survivor, corners and entices him to marry her.

 Cast

 The film has various crew and guest cameos: Alex Leam as a customer receiving his ordered frozen yogurt, the film's composer Jerry Goldsmith as another frozen yogurt patron, John Astin as a janitor and Henry Gibson as an employee fired for smoking.
-Rick Ducommun cameos as a security guard and Joe Dante as the director of Grandpa Fred's show.
+Rick Ducommun cameos as a security guard and director Joe Dante as the director of Grandpa Fred's show.
 Dick Butkus and Bubba Smith cameo as themselves.
 The cast of PBS' Square One Television appear as themselves filming an episode in Clamp Center's lobby.
 Dean Norris and Raymond Cruz appear in the film as a SWAT team member and delivery man, respectively.
+Joel Brooks plays the waiter at the Canadian restaurant.